GregK10/GK_722_project/1_Perf_and_the_reference_genome.md

 NC_007194.1     15208   15220   ACGATG  12      -       2       ATCGTC
 NC_007194.1     17437   17450   AACGC   13      -       2       GTTGC
 ```
 As you can see above, there are many hexamer repeats that are two repeats long.
-These repeat types are very common in the genomes
+These repeat types are very common within the Af293 genome.

 ### The HTML files that were generated can be accessed [HERE](https://rpubs.com/Greg1995/Af293)

 I also tried to identify where each repeat was located, either intergenic, or within introns or exons.
 The ```--annotate``` flag requires a gene annotation file in either GFF or GTF format.
-Therefore, The GFF and GTF file for af293 was downloaded.
-For simplicity, I downloaded the files to my local machine and then I used to mobaxterm terminal to upload it to my sharcnet account.
+Therefore, the GFF and GTF file for Af293 was downloaded.
+For simplicity, I downloaded the files to my local machine and then I used to mobaxterm terminal to upload it to my Sharcnet account.
 I then unzipped both folders using tar and then unzipped the GTF and GFF files in both folders using gunzip.

 ```{bash}
 $ cd ~/722_project